corrode/corrode.github.io/content/blog/expressions/index.md

 In Rust, this includes literals, variables, function calls, blocks, and even control flow statements like `if`, `match`, and `loop`.
 Rust inherits expressions from its functional roots in the [ML family of languages](https://en.wikipedia.org/wiki/ML_(programming_language)); they are not so common in languages like C, Java, or Go.

 Expressions can easily be dismissed as a minor detail, a nuance in Rust's syntax.
-Underneath the surface, though, expressions have a deep impact on how the language feels to write.
+Underneath the surface, though, expressions have a deep impact on the ergonomics of writing Rust.

 "Everything is an expression" is a bit of an exaggeration, but it's a useful mental model while you internalize the concept.